MCP Server

 Authentication

-The MCP server uses the same Bearer token authentication as the REST API.
-The token is sent in the HTTP Authorization header on every request — you do not pass a token to individual tools.
+Alternatively, send a DayZero API token directly in the Authorization header — you do not pass a token to individual tools:

 Authorization: Bearer dz_your_token_here